dcommisso/git-local-backup/README.md

 Since the script is configured as `post-commit` git hook, it will be automatically executed after each commit.
 The script runs `git bundle create --all` and saves the bundle in backup directory defined in `gitlocalbackup.directory`, creates/moves the link to the last backup file and deletes older bundles (if configured) according to `gitlocalbackup.backupstokeep` git option.
 Please check the console logs after each commit to make sure the backup worked properly.

 ## Sync a repository between devices
-If the directory where the backup is stored is accessible by other devices is possible to keep repositories in sync:
+If the directory where the backup is stored is accessible by other devices it's possible to keep repositories in sync:

 ```
 $ git clone <BACKUP-DIR>/<REPO-NAME>.bundle